na-na-hi/renget/archive/iftod.md

 \>it wasn’t until hours later that that head once more snaked over your shoulder, nose held easily within reach, eyes staring a little too intently over the carving you hadn’t made much progress on
 \>but you held yourself in check, worried that this was some kind of test, and after a long moment the scaly nose pulled away with a soft snort, eyes flashing golden with reflected firelight as they glanced over your face with something like a dismayed look, before the Velkhana stepped around to lay on the other side of the campfire, shuffling their wings with an exaggerated yawn
 \>you snickered, drawing the monster’s glare
-\>for such a seemingly cold monster they wore their heart on their sleeve
+\>for such a seemingly cold monster they wore their heart on their sleeve%%

 ===================================

 >Beware the normal ones Anon
 >They're usually the most batshit crazy hidden a veil of normalcy

-\>you're sent on a expedition to investigate recent disappearances
+%darkgreen%\>you're sent on a expedition to investigate recent disappearances
 \>while in lower hoarfrost nothing seems to be out of the ordinary
 \>as you enter the upper area of hoarfrost you notice that everything is eerily quiet
 \>against your better judgement you decide to keep going further